-"Should I take vitamin D / fish oil?
+"Should I take vitamin D / fish oil?"

 Do you recommend taking vitamin d supplement during wintertime? i am 38 healthy male doing a lot of sports but i am not exposed to the sun much during wintertime. do you recommend taking it year round or just wintertime? what dosage? same for fish oil? what is the actual scientific know how about intake of vitamin d / fishoil? thank you

 In general, however, especially in men who are otherwise healthy, this is not a big problem if you eat fortified foods, such as milk.
 In people of certain ethnic backgrounds or who have very dark skin, fortified food products may not be enough and it may be necessary to take a vitamin D supplement.
 There turns out to be a blood test to look for vitamin D deficiency, so one potential approach would be to go see your primary care doctor about the issue, and they can determine whether or not supplementation is needed.
 Fish oil, on the other hand, is a different type of product which has been used to improve the levels of cholesterol in the body, with the theoretical benefit of promoting heart health.
 Once again, taking or not taking this depends on your personal cholesterol levels, and these will need to be checked out by your primary care doctor.
 Please see him or her soon.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.